 Gæste- og enkelfagsstuderende: Tilmelding via Uddannelse i Økonomi.

 - 7,5 ECTS

 - Type of assessment

-- Written assignment, 12 hoursindividual take-hom exam.
-The students are not allowed to communicate about the given problem-set.
+- Written assignment, 12 hoursindividual take-home exam.
+The students are not allowed to communicate about the given problem-set with any one.

 The exam assignment is given in English and must be answered in English.